Your pitch is a brief introduction to yourself: a smart, effective presentation.

 Internships: 8 months in France and 4 months in Spain

-Practice writing out how you would pitch these skills and experiences, then say it out loud and continue to edit until it sounds clear, natural and persuasive.
+Practice writing out how you would pitch these skills and experiences, then say it out loud and continue to fine-tune the wording until it sounds clear, natural and persuasive.

-Instead of following the logic of your CV, start your pitch with one example of an experience you’re proud of, and that is directly relevant to the desired profile.
-In this way, the recruiter will want to find out more about you and will remain attentive until the end.
+Instead of following the logic of your résumé, start your pitch with one example of an experience you’re proud of, and that is directly relevant to the desired profile.
+This way, the recruiter will want to find out more about you and will remain attentive until the end.

-Pick a criteria in the job offer that seems important to you and describe your best experience illustrating how you use this skill.
+Pick a criterion in the job posting that seems important to you and describe your best experience illustrating how you use this skill.

 If this option seems rather risky to you, and you're feeling lost for inspiration, then approach the recruiter in a more conventional way and tell them about your career to date, presenting your strengths that relate directly to the job.

-For example: “I’ve spent 10 years doing various customer related jobs in large-scale retail.
-I’m currently moving toward being a developer.
-I’ve obtained my diploma from OpenClassrooms, and I’m ready to put these new-found customer service skills to use, join your team and provide a quality service to your customers."
+For example: “I’ve spent 10 years doing various customer-related jobs in large-scale retail.
+I’m currently retraining to become a web developer.
+I’ve obtained my diploma from OpenClassrooms, and I’m ready to put these new-found development skills to use, combined with my problem-solving skillset from my customer service background."

-Think ahead and tell them only the essentials of what they need to hear: “in what ways are you the right applicant?”
+Craft your pitch carefully.
+Only tell your interviewer the essentials of what they need to hear: in what ways are you the right applicant?

-Remember, you highlighted your assets for the job when you wrote your three-part cover letter.
-Point out two or three significant examples of experience in your career to date that prove you correspond to the sought after applicant:
+Remember, you highlighted what you would bring to the job when you wrote your three-part cover letter.
+Point out two or three significant examples of experience in your career to date that prove you correspond to the person they’re looking for.

 Characteristic: What have you been successful in doing?
 In what way/situation?
 What are the results?